Time Is Of The Essence: Defined And Explained

 “Time is of the essence” is a legal phrase used to specify the period in which one party must complete its contractual obligations to the other.
 Failure to meet deadlines set in a contract’s “time is of the essence” clause results in a breach of contract.

 What Does ‘Time Is Of The Essence’ Mean In Real Estate?

-Any action that needs to be completed within a certain amount of time in a real estate transaction can be subject to a “time is of the essence” clause.
+Any action that must be completed within a certain amount of time in a real estate transaction can be subject to a “time is of the essence” clause.
 A few examples include:

-Failure To Meet Time Is Of The Essence Deadlines
+Failure To Meet ‘Time Is Of The Essence’ Deadlines

 Standards Of The ‘Time Is Of The Essence’ Clause

 The specifics surrounding a “time is of the essence” clause may vary by contract.
 But, the basic idea of transparency is always required.
 Here’s what you should find in a valid “time is of the essence” clause:

 1. All Parties Must Be Aware Of The Clause

 It’s crucial that all parties are aware of the “time is of the essence” clause.
 It won’t be enforceable if any party is unaware of their obligations under a clause.
 Everyone involved in the transaction must be aware of the assigned time frame and the consequences of missing a deadline.